 TPI Polene Power is a leading operator of RDF power plants in Thailand, with the largest waste-to-energy power plant operations in the country.
-The Company always pledges its commitment to continuously pursue and research innovations for waste-to-energy power plants, waste heat-to-energy power plants and alternative power plants to enhance maximum efficiency with a commitment to environmental preservation.
-The Company also helps eliminate the waste problem in communities and in the country and the overall global warming problem from greenhouse gases.
+The Company always pledges its commitment to continuously pursue and research innovations for waste-to-energy power plants, waste heat-to-energy power plants, and alternative power plants to enhance maximum efficiency to serve the need for clean power energy to replace energy from fossil fuels in the future as part of our commitment to the preservation of the environment.
+The Company also helps eliminate the PM 2.5 problem and the overall global warming problem caused by greenhouse gases, and the waste problem in communities, as a response to the governmental policy promoting the sustainable development of power production in the country.